On the circumcenters of triangular orbits in elliptic billards: Overview of the problem

 As explained, one considers the projective complex Zariski closure of the ellipse $\ellipse$ and a complexified version of $\ccenters$, $\hat{\ccenters}$.
-In order to define $\hat{\ccenters}$ and to prove the first statement concerning the intersection with the foci line, we study an extension of the reflection law and of the triangular orbits to complex domain, as in \cite{romaskevich2014}.
+In order to define $\hat{\ccenters}$ and to prove the first statement concerning the intersection with the foci line, we study an extension of the reflection law and of the triangular orbits to complex domain, as in \cite{romaskevich2014} (which proves Proposition \ref{lemma_olga} used in this article).
 Complex reflection law and complex planar billiards were introduced and studied by A. Glutsyuk in \cite{glut1} and \cite{glut2}.
-See also \cite{glut3} where they were applied to solve the two-dimensional Tabachnikov's Commuting Billiard Conjecture and a particular case of two-dimensional Plakhov's Invisibility Conjecture with four reflections.\\
+See also \cite{glut3} where they were applied to solve the two-dimensional Tabachnikov's Commuting Billiard conjecture and a particular case of two-dimensional Plakhov's Invisibility conjecture with four reflections.